emile-reynaud/pdf2jpg-conv/README.md

     - Then add the path to the bin poppler folder
     - Click OK.
 4. Download the latest release
+5. Extract the archive wherever you want
-5. Double-click on PDF2JPGconv.exe
+6. Double-click on PDF2JPGconv.exe
-6. Done!
+7. Done!

 ## Contributions